vikingden8/BlogBackup/source/_posts/android/android_developer_blog/013_getting_the_lasting_known_location.md

 The _getLastLocation()_ method returns a _Location_ object from which you can retrieve the latitude and longitude coordinates of a geographic location.
 The location object returned may be null in rare cases when the location is not available.

-The next lesson, [Changing Location Settings], shows you how to detect the current location settings, and prompt the user to change settings as appropriate for your app's requirements.
+The next lesson, [Changing Location Settings](https://developer.android.com/training/location/change-location-settings.html), shows you how to detect the current location settings, and prompt the user to change settings as appropriate for your app's requirements.